Islamic Azad University

 The Islamic Azad University (IAU; دانشگاه آزاد اسلامی, Dāneshgāh-e Āzād-e Eslāmi) is a private university system headquartered in Tehran, Iran.
-It is one of the largest comprehensive systems of universities, colleges, and community colleges in the world.
-Besides Iran, the university has international satellite branches in countries such as Afghanistan, the United Arab Emirates, Lebanon and England.
+It is one of the largest comprehensive systems of universities in the world.

 History

-Headquartered in Tehran, Iran, the Islamic Azad University is the world's sixth-largest university.
+Headquartered in Tehran, Iran, the Islamic Azad University is the world's fifth-largest university.
 It was approved and ratified by the Supreme Council of the Cultural Revolution in 1982, having been founded and established by Akbar Hashemi Rafsanjani.
-It has an enrollment of 1 million students.
-Since its inception in 1982, it has grown both physically and academically to become one of the largest higher education institutions globally.
-Over the years, IAU has promoted 'higher education for all' as its key objective.
+The first large-scale private university in the Islamic Republic, Islamic Azad expanded rapidly in the 1990s, overtaking regular state universities in terms of total enrollment by the early 2000s.
+IAU has an enrollment of over 1.5 million students.
+IAU has promoted 'higher education for all' as its key objective, growing physically and academically to become one of the largest higher education institutions globally.
 IAU has two independent and 31 state university branches across Iran, and four branches in other countries: the U.A.E., the United Kingdom, Lebanon and Afghanistan.
-Over the years, the university has accumulated assets estimated to be worth $20–25 billion.
+The university has accumulated assets estimated to be worth $20–25 billion.

 The Islamic Azad University's activities quickly expanded throughout the country, so that today thousands of students are enrolling every year.
 Not relying on government funding, it receives charitable donations and charges tuition fees.

 The certificates issued by this university are recognized by the Ministry of Science, Research and Technology and Ministry of Health and Medical Education for medical education.
-The university admits students through the National Wide Entrance Examination held by the National (Iranian) Organization of Educational Testing.

 Endowment controversy

-Iran's supreme leader has declared the financial endowment of Islamic Azad University to be "religiously illegitimate and unlawful", prompting a change within the administration of the institution.
+Iran's supreme leader declared the financial endowment of Islamic Azad University was "religiously illegitimate and unlawful", prompting a change within the administration of the institution.